xhad/gatewayd/README.md

 is meant to serve as a standalone package for configuring and running a Ripple gateway system.

-## REST Api Docs
+## Api Docs

-The primary interface to the Ripple Gateway server is through HTTP REST with JSON.
+The primary interface to the Ripple Gateway server is via HTTP with JSON.

-[REST Documenation](./doc/rest.md) is available in the git repo.
+[API Documenation](./doc/rest.md) is available in the git repo.

 ## Dependencies